‘Below Deck’ Alums Ben Robinson And Emily Warburton-Adams: A Relationship Update

 — Emily W A (@EMMSEWA) September 5, 2017

-Ben’s and Emily’s social media pages show that Emily is back living in England while Ben remains in Florida.
-They are both staying busy with work while keeping their long-distance relationship alive, Ben as a private chef and health consultant and Emily as a blogger, host/speaker and a mental health advocate.
+Ben and Emily’s social media pages show that Emily is back living in England while Ben remains in Florida.
+They are both staying busy with work while keeping their long-distance relationship alive, Ben as a private chef and health consultant and Emily as a blogger, host/speaker, and a mental health advocate.
 In July, they vacationed together in Tulum, Mexico.

-While Ben Robinson and Emily Warburton-Adams stayed out of Below Deck season 5, perhaps a season 6 is in the cards for them?
-As previously reported by the Inquisitr, Ben admitted after season 4 that he decided to sit out season 5 in order to focus on other career opportunities but also added topen to doing another season in the future.
+While Ben Robinson and Emily Warburton-Adams stayed out of Below Deck Season 5, perhaps a Season 6 is in the cards for them?
+As previously reported by the Inquisitr, Ben admitted after Season 4 that he decided to sit out Season 5 in order to focus on other career opportunities but also added that he’s open to doing another season in the future.
 Yet Emily, on the other hand, cryptically tweeted in July that people won’t find her working with chief stew Kate Chastain again.